-The purpose of this handbook is to set out all the terms and conditions associated with your offer of admission and, if applicable, your offer of funding.
+Purpose of this Document

 All students accepting their offer of admission and/or funding must be aware of and comply with these terms and conditions.
 The information on awards is also applicable to funded students who are continuing in a program in a second or subsequent year.

-Updated annually, this handbook is valid for the academic year of admission stated on the front cover.
-By authorizing and returning your completed Offer Response Form to the Faculty of Graduate Studies and Research, you are acknowledging that you understand and will comply with the information in this handbook, including the terms and conditions of admission and, if applicable, funding, and the provisions of the Freedom of Information and Protection of Privacy Act (FIPPA).
-Your completion of the Offer Response Form also certifies that the information provided in your application is to the best of your knowledge complete, accurate and consistent with institutional policies.
+Updated annually, this publication is valid for the academic year of admission stated on the front cover.
+Any updates that are made to the policies or information stated within will be promptly posted online.
+By accepting your offer, you are acknowledging that you understand and will comply with the information in this publication, including the terms and conditions of admission and, if applicable, funding, academic integrity and the provisions of the Freedom of Information and Protection of Privacy Act (FIPPA).